What are your Homeschool High School options?

 The Bottom Line for Homeschool High School

 The biggest key in preparing your child for college is to insure he has the necessary foundation for completing college-level course work.
 For if your child gets into college, but isn’t capable of completing the work, then going to college will be a waste of time and money.
 It would be better to spend an extra year or two in study to insure success in college.

 Additionally, you may have to deal with other learning issues.
 When children hit their teens, particularly children who have struggled with learning for years, they may become more reluctant to engage in school work.
 Your child may not even be interested in college by time he reaches high school.
 If your child is becoming an increasingly reluctant learner, you may want to consider a program to help him see better results with less effort.

 After considering the options for your child’s high school years, you will need to seek out specific programs to help you teach your child effectively.
 The following pages contain listings of many programs for meeting your child’s high school homeschool needs at home.

 Accredited Oversight & Distance Education Programs:

 Oversight programs allow you to homeschool your child while submitting evidence of work completion to a company who will ‘certify’ your child’s progress.
-When your child has finished the entire course of study, the company will issue an accredited diploma and handle transcripts for your child’s college application.
+When your child has finished the entire course of study, the company will issue an accredited diploma.
+They will handle transcripts for your child’s college applications.